Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/Critical-Thinking-6/README.md

     - Keep your code modular and clearly commented.
     - The final script should demonstrate correct functionality for your selected problem.

-Root Solver is a small python script that solves for the roots of a transcendental equation (e.g., using Newton-Raphson or bisection method for equations like cos(x) - x = 0).
+Root Solver is a small Python script that solves for the roots of a transcendental equation (e.g., using Newton-Raphson or bisection method for equations like cos(x) - x = 0).

 ---